 If you’re like us, there’s nothing hotter than a steamy shower scene.
 The heat, the water, and all that exposed skin make for an intensely erotic combination.
 However, if you haven’t tried it in real life, the prospect of doing so can be daunting.
 From finding the right positions to avoiding falls to staying lubed up in the water, there are a lot of things to consider.
 If you’re wanting to get wet and wild with your partner, here’s the complete guide to getting shower sex right.

-One of the best things about shower sex is that it can be departure from your normal routine.
 If you and your partner usually get busy in the bedroom, getting steamy together in the shower can be an exciting change of pace.
 However, don’t let shaking things up mean that you aren’t prepared.